Beach and grass outdoor games

 While it’s fun to test folders and electrics, we probably won’t be spending thousands.
 Fortunately, there are plenty of electric folding bikes to choose from if you don’t need every sophistication.

-There are good ranges at Decathlon, Leisure Lakes Bikes and at Tredz!
+There’s a really good range at Tredz!
 And, of course, if you can squeeze ordinary bikes onto the boot, the roof or a trailer, all the better.